 tax) is covered by Interpretation Bulletin IT-95.
 You can find the exchange rates at the Bank of Canada site.

 For some context, this page was written in 2004, after the Canadian Loonie bottomed at $0.65 and was in a clear rising trend along with all other currencies.
 At that time retail investors were asking repeatedly in the media "How can I hedge my US stocks?"
-At that time, hedged ETFs had not been invented.
+Hedged ETFs had not been invented.
 With one uniform message the industry told them "Don't hedge".
 It was only after year after year of huge currency losses that hedged ETFs were invented, and (surprise, surprise) the industry changed their advice.
 In the intervening years they have never told retail investors 'how to hedge', other than with hedged ETFs.

 Now in 2013, after the Loonie has created a top trading range, and then fallen some, the issue has left people's minds.
 The long list of excuses rehashed here are no longer heard in the media.
 The industry advice now is more like "Hedge when you think the Loonie will rise (with ETFs) and don't hedge when you think the Loonie will fall."
 In other words - play currencies at the same time you play stocks.